EchoStatements/echostatements.github.io/_posts/2025-10-12-Crinkled-Arcs-And-Brownian-Motion.md

 $$f(t) = \sqrt{2} \sum_{n=1}^\infty \phi_n \frac{\sin((n-\frac{1}{2})\pi t)}{(n-\frac{1}{2}) \pi}.$$

-We can once again show that our this solution makes sense by plotting, as shown in the following visualisation.
-It's interesting to observe that while both series (unsurprisingly) converge to the target function, they converge faster to each other.
+We can once again show that this solution makes sense by plotting, as shown in the following visualisation.
+It's interesting to observe that while both series (unsurprisingly) converge to the target function, they also converge faster to each other.

 <div class="container">
     <h3>Interactive Visualization of Fourier Series Approximations</h3>